How to Communicate With Your Web Designer to Get Exactly What You Want

 Communicate With Your Web Designer Through Visuals Whenever Possible

-Web designers conceptualize things visually, so take advantage of this and send visual inspiration with annotations.
+Web designers conceptualize things visually, so take advantage of this and send speak their language.
 See a web page you like?
 Share it!
 This puts the web designer right in your head.
 If you’re feeling ambitious, send your notes and task list in visual form, too.
 Use boxes and color coding to get your point across.
 Take these steps and you’re pretty much guaranteed a gift basket come Christmas.

 Think of Design as a Process